godwinogele/my-data-portfolio/content/pages/index.md

       - type: Card
         title: Sales Data Analysis
         text: >
-          In this project, I utilized SQL to extract and analyze sales data, followed by visualizing the findings with Power BI.
+          I used SQL to extract and analyze sales data, followed by visualizing the findings with Power BI.
 The insights generated from this analysis supported informed decision-making and strategic planning for the business.
         image:
           type: Image
           url: /images/sales (1).jpg